Academic Policies and Regulations

 Satisfactory/Unsatisfactory Option

-The grading basis of a course may not be changed after 4pm on the Friday of the sixth full week of class after the Add/Drop/Swap period.
+The grading basis of a course may not be changed after 4pm on the forty-third day of class each semester.

-No course taken on an S/U basis may be used to satisfy general education requirements.
-Courses taken on an S/U basis maybe used to satisfy pre-requisites for subsequent coursework.
+Students may not satisfy general education requirements with courses that have had the grading basis changed from Graded to S/U. If Satisfactory/Unsatisfactory is the only grading basis assigned for a specific course, the course may be used to satisfy general education requirements.
+Courses taken on an S/U basis may be used to satisfy pre-requisites for subsequent coursework.
 Most majors and minors in Emory College do not accept any S/U grades to fulfill their requirements, though Emory College permits departments to accept one S/U course if they wish.
-A student contemplating changing their grading status in a course required for a potential major to SU should consult with the relevant ECAS Director of Undergraduate Study to confirm the departmental policy on S/U courses for the major or minor.
+A student contemplating changing their grading status in a course required for a potential major to S/U should consult with the relevant ECAS Director of Undergraduate Study to confirm the departmental policy on S/U courses for the major or minor.
+Students should meet with the Advising Support Center before changing the grading basis of a class to make sure the change will not impact their Oxford graduation.

 Courses in which an honor council sanction has been applied may be required by sanction to have a letter grade recorded, except for those courses graded exclusively on an S/U basis.